 The average salary for a data analyst is $67,377 with Senior Data Analysts averaging $83,794.

-A web developers primary job is to build websites and build web applications.
+Our next top tech job is web developer.
+A web developer’s primary job is to build websites and build web applications.
 The website you’re reading this blog on, for instance, was built by a web developer.
 There are several different types of web developers out there.

 There are front end developers, backend developers, and full stack developers.
 Front end developers take the website design from the designers and use code to implement this design on the web.
 Backend developers make sure servers are working, website speed is optimized, databases are working, and applications powering the website are running.
 Full stack developers have the skills to do both front end and backend web development work, making them the most in demand.
+This is one reason why the average full stack developer salary is so high.
 Here are some skills you would need to become a web developer:

 - Knowledge of multiple programming languages, such as CSS, HTML, Java, and Python.